Are you an adviser? Go to Unbiased Pro

 by Kate Morgan

-With the cost of living biting, households are looking for cheaper ways to do their food shopping.
+As prices have risen over the last few years, households are looking for cheaper ways to do their food shopping.
+Here are our top tips.

 Fortunately, there are some easy and simple steps you can take to shave the pounds off your typical shopping bill.

-Here are our top tips on how to save money on your food shopping
+Here are our top tips on how to save money on your groceries.

 While there are some good reasons to choose popular brands, when things are tight, going with own-brand foods can be worth it.